Present in UK

 Larch trees, which are widely grown in the United Kingdom (UK) for the timber market, are particularly susceptible, and large numbers have been affected.
 In the picture above, the trees with brown, grey and ginger foliage are larch trees with ramorum disease.

 Ramorum disease on larch trees is sometimes also referred to in the UK as 'larch tree disease', 'Japanese larch disease' (although European and hybrid larch are also hosts) and 'sudden larch death'.

 It has also been found on European sweet chestnut trees (Castanea sativa) at a number of locations in southern and central England.
 See 'Ramorum disease on sweet chestnut' below.

 Ramorum disease on oak trees is known as 'sudden oak death', especially in the USA.
 There, different genetic forms of the P. ramorum organism from those present in the UK have caused significant damage to North American native oak (Quercus) and tanoak (Notholithocarpus) species.
 However, the genetic forms of the organism found in the UK have had little effect on our two native oak species, which are pedunculate or English oak (Quercus robur) and sessile oak (Q. petraea).

 Ramorum disease has been found in most regions of the UK, but it is more often reported in wetter, western regions.

 - The UK outbreak map shows where ramorum disease has been confirmed or presumed in larch trees.
 The coloured dots represent the April-to-March years in which infection was confirmed or presumed.

 - The larch situation report summarises the latest disease situation on larch trees across the UK.

-- The sweet chestnut situation report summarises the situation on sweet chestnut trees.
+- The sweet chestnut situation report summarises the situation on sweet chestnut trees in England.